AFF

 “You’re leaving?”
 His hand

 tightened on hers again, preventing her from pulling free.
-She noticed, and placed her other hand over

 their joined ones.